presscustomizr/nimble-builder/readme.txt

 Powerful drag and drop page builder using the native WordPress customizer.

 == Description ==
-= What is the Nimble Page Builder ? =
+= What is Nimble Page Builder ? =
-**[Nimble Page Builder](https://nimblebuilder.com/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link)** is a powerful yet easy to use page builder plugin for WordPress.
+**[Nimble Page Builder](https://nimblebuilder.com/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link)** is an easy to use yet powerful page builder plugin for WordPress.
 Nimble Builder uses the live customizer which is the native WordPress interface for real-time design.
 The plugin allows you to drag-and-drop modules like text-editor, post grids, images, contact forms, maps, icons, or beautiful pre-built sections with a [parallax background](https://docs.presscustomizr.com/article/380-how-to-set-a-parallax-background-for-a-section-in-wordpress-with-the-nimble-builder/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link), into any page of your site.
 You can edit your sections in real-time, and then click "publish" when you are happy with the result, or save for later.

 Watch the video below to see how this [demo page](https://demo.presscustomizr.com/nimble-builder/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link) has been built !